 Director Andrew Dominik reported feeling the presence of Monroe while shooting No Time to Die, featuring de Armas as Paloma.
 When asked about her portrayal of Monroe on set, de Armas noted she wasn’t trying to emulate Monroe but rather capture her essence.

-She sought to bring her own personality and journey into the role, while conveying some of late star’s feelings, journey and insecurities.
+She sought to bring her own personality and journey into the role while conveying some of the late star’s feelings, journey, and insecurities.
 Though not perfect, this performance is impressive nonetheless – Dominik clearly saw potential in her and thought she would make an excellent actor.
 It’s easy to understand why Dominik thought so highly of her for the part.